View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - upsetting dreams or nightmares

-- acting or feeling as though the event were happening again (flashbacks)
+- acting or feeling as though the event is happening again (flashbacks)

 - heartache and fear when reminded of the event